Mathematical Neuroscience Prize:

 (Breakthrough Research And Innovation in Neurotechnology) Prize

-The first prize was awarded in 2013 to the BrainGate Research and Development team led by Dr. John Donoghue.
+The BRAIN Prize was awarded in 2013 to the BrainGate Research and Development team led by Dr. John Donoghue.
 The BrainGate team, based at Brown University with collaborators at the Massachusetts General Hospital, the Department of Veterans Affairs Medical Center (Providence, Rhode Island), Case Western Reserve University, and Stanford University, triumphed over nine other B.R.A.I.N finalists.
 The collaborative demonstrated the first human uses of an implanted neural sensor and neural interface system to control robotic and prosthetic arms in three-dimensional space.

 The BrainGate research was praised for “enabling a new understanding of human brain function and the development of a novel, fully-implanted platform neurotechnology capable of wirelessly transmitting large numbers of neural signals from multiple types of sensors for use in Brain Computer Interface, epilepsy monitoring, and neuromodulation applications.”